 These dogs are dedicated to the detection of living persons only.
 Whether it is a collapsed building or horrific storm, these dogs will search and locate only those persons, any persons, that are still alive within a defined area.
 They also serve in wilderness searches where many acres of land might need to be covered.

 The trailing discipline utilizes dogs that are trained in a scent specific manner.
 Therefore, they are capable of taking an article of clothing or something with a particular victim’s scent on it and following the path the victim took.
 They primarily respond to find the child that has run away, or the elderly person who has wandered off and cannot be found.
 Trained in the urban environment, these dogs are capable of following the path of these individuals through busy city streets, crowds, and traffic.
 This discipline is different from live search air scenting in the fact that these dogs are trained to only follow the scent in which they are given.

 Since beginning operations, members of our teams have donated their free time and expertise to bring to the community a quality group of handlers and dogs that meet a variety of needs.
 Our teams have worked thousands of incidents in and around the Ark-La-Tex (Arkansas, Louisiana, Texas) region.
 We have even traveled to locations as far as South Carolina and Florida.

 Our teams train regularly in the community.
 We expose the dogs to busy, loud and distracting environments so when the time comes for the dogs to perform their duties they will not be afraid but rather calm and focused.
 They are not allowed any aggression, and are trained to be very calm and gentle.

-For more information on our teams, to request a K9 appearance at your next event, or for specific questions, please click here.
+For more information about our teams, to request a K9 appearance at your next event, or for specific questions, please click here.